mtnrconcept/ai-chess-architect/README.md

 - a small NLP lexicon `FxLexicon` capable of mapping textual rule descriptions to normalised FX intents,
 - `runFxIntents()` helper used by the rules engine to connect generated rule metadata with visual effects.

 Effects are defined declaratively via JSON `fxIntents` descriptors (generated together with your chess rules).
-The resolver automatically picks the proper GSAP / Pixi routines: mines spawning, area hazards, holograms, warps, trails, explosions… All the heavy lifting (glow filters, particle pools, easing & clean-up) lives inside `fx/registry.ts`, which you can extend with additional shaders, spritesheets or Rive/Lottie assets.
+The resolver automatically picks the proper GSAP / Pixi routines: mines spawning, area hazards, holograms, warps, trails, explosionsâ€¦ All the heavy lifting (glow filters, particle pools, easing & clean-up) lives inside `fx/registry.ts`, which you can extend with additional shaders, spritesheets or Rive/Lottie assets.

 To wire it to the board, wrap your board container inside `<FxProvider>` and call `triggerFx(intents, payload)` whenever an engine event fires (piece move, capture, trap activation, etc.).
 The provider takes care of mounting a transparent Pixi canvas above the board, resizing it, and orchestrating the timelines.